Cobbs and Mitchell Building: Building history

 In 1905, Cobbs & Mitchell hired George D. Mason of Detroit to design this brick and limestone building as a showplace for their products.
 The building was completed in 1907, and served as the headquarters and sales offices of Cobbs & Mitchell and of Mitchell Brothers Company, with space leased to other lumbering interests and local firms.
 In 1938, the State Highway Department (now the Michigan Department of Transportation) purchased the building; they used it as a headquarters for planning expansion of roadways in the northern Michigan area.

 The Michigan Department of Transportation used the building until 2008.
 In 2010, it was acquired by the city of Cadillac, which intended to promote the reuse of the property by the private sector.
 Later in the year, the city sold the building to Michilake Corporation, a private developer.
 The building has been refinished.

 In April 2017, philanthropist, real estate developer and investor, Robb Munger became the owner of the Cobbs and Mitchell historical building.
-Robb Munger has restored and updated the historical landmark including preserving the vintage woodwork, creating a handicap access (including an elevator) and replacing the old boiler system with a modern HVAC system that will better preserve the historical landmark.
-Robb Munger opened the building on July 3rd, 2018 to the public for an open house and to celebrate its renovation.
+Robb Munger has restored and updated the historical landmark including preserving the vintage woodwork, creating a handicap access (including an elevator) and replacing the old boiler system with a modern HVAC system including a duct system designed and manufactured by Bob's Custom Sheet Metal of Marion, that will better preserve the historical landmark.
+Robb Munger opened the building on July 3, 2018, to the public for an open house and to celebrate its renovation.